williamowen65/GeographicPinMap/README.md

 - Figure out how to rotate it.
 - Add button to add location to the map.

 When the map if done and deployed...
 I'll add an iframe right here, so you can try it from this README!

+---

+Notes on progress:

+> The initial setup of Earth and a dot took surprisingly little time thanks to CoPilot.
+> In order to complete the work hours requirement I am adding another library to this project.
+> That library is 'Socket.io' for a real time connection for sharing location over the map
+> And also the Express library is used to serve content.